 ---|---|---|

-Also, remember that Surfshark doesn’t limit the devices you connect to your account.
+Also, remember that Surfshark doesn’t limit the devices you can connect to your account.

 Interface

 ProtonVPN’s interface includes a world map and only comes in a dark theme on their app.
-You can fold up the map and stay with a list of locations.
+You can fold up the map and see a list of locations.
 It looks like this:

 Surfshark’s interface can be either light or dark.
-It doesn’t contain any distractions — you can see the complete list of servers, the selected server’s details, and your location information.
+It doesn’t contain any distractions — you can see the complete server list, the server’s details, and your location information.
 Pretty handy, right?

 Both Surfshark and ProtonVPN are compatible with a significant number of devices.
-However, while Surfshark doesn’t limit the number of connections with one account, ProtonVPN can protect only 10 devices.
+While Surfshark doesn’t limit the number of connections with one account, ProtonVPN can protect only ten devices.

-Surfshark and ProtonVPN both offer three plans — a 1-month, 1-year, and 2-year plan.
-While you can see that ProtonVPN offers a cheaper 1-month plan, Surfshark is more affordable in the long run by providing a more reasonable 2-year plan.
+Surfshark and ProtonVPN offer three plans — 1-month, 1-year, and 2-year subscriptions.
+While ProtonVPN offers a cheaper 1-month plan, Surfshark is more affordable in the long term with the 2-year plan.

 Plan/Vendor | Surfshark | ProtonVPN |